-This Information Circular accompanies the Notice of Annual and Special Meeting of Shareholders (the "Notice") and is furnished to the shareholders (the "Shareholders") holding common shares (each, a "Share") in the capital of Powertech Uranium Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual and special general meeting (the "Meeting") of the Shareholders to be held at 10:00 a.m. on Tuesday, May 31, 2011 at the offices of Clark Wilson LLP, 800 - 885 West Georgia Street, Vancouver, BC, or at any adjournment or postponement thereof.
+This Information Circular accompanies the Notice of Annual General Meeting of Shareholders (the "Notice") and is furnished to the shareholders (the "Shareholders") holding common shares (each, a "Share") in the capital of Powertech Uranium Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual general meeting (the "Meeting") of the Shareholders to be held at 10:00 a.m. on Tuesday, May 15, 2012 at the offices of Clark Wilson LLP, 800 - 885 West Georgia Street, Vancouver, BC, or at any adjournment or postponement thereof.
 Unless otherwise indicated, all dollar amounts referred to herein are in United States dollars.